yetanotherbhai/target.en/help/c_target/c_visitor_profile/c_profile_parameters.md

   This method requires an authorization token that you can generate by clicking **[!UICONTROL  Target]** > **[!UICONTROL  Setup]** > **[!UICONTROL  Implementation]** > **[!UICONTROL  Generate Authorization Token]**.

-  You then you add these two parameters to your page URL after the "?": ` mboxTrace=window&amp;amp;authorization=YOURTOKEN`.
+  You then you add these two parameters to your page URL after the "?": ` mboxTrace=window&amp;authorization=YOURTOKEN`.

   This is a little more informative than the response token because you get a before-executed snapshot and an after-snapshot of your profile.
 It will also show all your available profiles.